Felopssauro/cronos-backend/README.md

 - Provide environment variables inside a .env file for Docker Compose:
   - `DATABASE_URL`: set this to the link of a Neon Database Server.
   - `JWT_SECRET`
-  - You can also write a `COMPOSE_FILE` variable with the name of the docker compose file you will be using the most, so you don't have to manually pass the `-f` flag every time.
-    - e.g: `COMPOSE_FILE=docker-compose.dev.yml`
   - Build the containers with docker compose:
     - For development:
       - `docker compose up --build -d`